aidenprice/LandgateAPITest-Journal-Article/05 - Literature Review.md

     4. Accessibility - the probability of the web service can be reached when the system is operational, quantified as the number of received acknowledgement messages divided by the total number of requests.
     5. Successability - the probability of receiving a successful response to a web service request, the number of responses divided by the number of requests.

-This research proposes to track these factors through a series of frequent but irregularly timed tests from a mobile device deployed in situations common to the mobile network milieu.
+This research proposes to track a subset of these factors through a series of frequent but irregularly timed tests from a mobile device deployed in situations common to the mobile network milieu.

 ### Acceptance